 Psychology is concerned with helping us understand the thoughts and behaviour of individuals.
-The A Level course is popular, fascinating and covers lots of the interesting areas within Psychology.
+The course is interesting and challenging, covering many areas within psychology.

 The AS Level course involves studying: